help-me-mom/ng-mocks/README.md

     // https://ng-mocks.sudo.eu/api/MockRender
     const fixture = MockRender(AppComponent, { user });

-    // Let's assume, there is host listener
+    // Let's assume, there is a host listener
-    // for keyboard combination of ctrl+s
+    // for a keyboard combination of ctrl+s
     // on AppComponent and we want to trigger it.
     // https://ng-mocks.sudo.eu/api/ngMocks/trigger
     ngMocks.trigger(fixture.point, 'keyup.control.s');

-    // The spy should be called with the user. expect(spyCheck).toHaveBeenCalledWith(user);
+    // The spy should be called with the user. expect(spySave).toHaveBeenCalledWith(user);
   });

   it('verifies state of save button', () => {